-Maggie started her career as an Assistant Property Manager and has served as a Property Manager and Regional Property Manager with the Gene B. Glick Company.
-Maggie has earned the designations of Certified Apartment Portfolio Supervisor, Tax Credit Specialist and is a Certified Property Manager candidate with the Institute of Real Estate Management.
+Maggie started her career as an Assistant Property Manager and has served as a both Property Manager and Regional Property Manager with the Gene B. Glick Company.
+Maggie has earned the designations of Certified Customer eXperience Executive, Certified Apartment Portfolio Supervisor, and Tax Credit Specialist.

-Maggie lives in Carmel, Indiana with her husband, Austin, and their three daughters.
-Maggie enjoys spending time with her family, reading, cooking, and playing volleyball.
+Maggie lives in Carmel, Indiana with her husband, Austin, and their four children.
+She enjoys spending time with her family, reading, cooking, and attending her children’s sporting events.

-Jenny Richard came to Glick in 2013 as an area manager and now leads the Marketing Department.
+Prior to her current role, Jenny served as a regional property manager.
 She has 20 years of industry experience including management of residential, commercial and HOA.
 Jenny earned her certified apartment manager designation in 2004 and was named IAA’s Rick Stapp Regional Manager of the Year in 2015.
-She is responsible for the marketing and communication strategy for the company and is passionate about creating an exceptional customer experience.

 Jenny and her husband Brad live in Lebanon, Indiana with their two daughters.
-They enjoy spending time with family, going to the lake and vacationing at the beach.
+They enjoy spending time with family and friends, and vacationing at the beach.

-Kelly lives in New Palestine with her husband Jason and son.
+Kelly lives in New Palestine with her husband, Jason, and two children.
 She enjoys spending time with her family, horseback riding and tending to their small farm.